Urrbrae Wetland: Description

-Leaf litter, plastic bags and other debris is removed by trash removal systems at the entry to the sedimentation ponds to aid in cleansing of the water.
+Leaf litter, plastic bags and other debris is removed by rubbish removal systems at the entry to the sedimentation ponds to aid in cleansing of the water.

 The cleansed water then travels via storm water pipes to Brown Hill Creek and to the sea.
 This process is arranged and funded by the City of Mitcham.
 In 2011 construction began on pipes and facilities for some of the water to be pumped to tanks at the High School and used for watering grounds during summer months.

 History

 In July 1993 the City of Mitcham and the Urrbrae Agricultural High School were independently investigating a wetland project.
 Mitcham Council was seeking to alleviate a long-standing flooding problem, while the school wanted to address regular flooding on its farmland and to broaden its environmental studies curriculum.

 Work on the project to construct the Urrbrae detention basin that would store the excess water commenced in June 1996 and finished in December 1996.
 It cost $1.2m, contributed by the City of Mitcham, the SA Department of Transport and the [Patawalonga River | Patawalonga] Catchment Water Management Board.
 The Education Department provided the land that was originally bequeathed to the State of South Australia for educational use by Peter Waite, a prominent pastoralist of the early 20th century.

 In August 1997 the organisation, The Friends of the Urrbrae Wetland, was established, sponsored initially by the Rotary Club, Mitcham.
 The chief activity of the Friends is to establish, as far as possible, the native vegetation which existed prior to European settlement, and which is generally known as grey box woodland, Eucalyptus microcarpa.
 The Friends meet weekly for environmental improvement tasks including planting and weeding.